“But who do you say that I am?”

 - Gospel: Luke 9:18-24

-… talks about prayer is a dialogue between me and God that is not done outside of a community of people, for that dialogue will have a great effect on your life and on the lives of the people who love you and are close to you.
+And the second thing that Luke tells us about prayer is it’s a dialogue between you and God, but it is not done outside of a community of people, for that dialogue will have great effect on your life and on the lives of the people who love you and are close to you.

 So prayer is never spent kneeling on the top of a mountain all alone.
 A prayer reaches to the God who has created all things and it reaches down and affects, like ripples in a pool, all that it touches till it comes to the end of the earth.